elannash/Database/README.md

 ### Data Insertion
 To insert data into a table, use the following commands.
 (Note: if a trailing value is not provided, ``NOVALUE`` will be inserted in its place): ``insert into <tablename> values <value1>, <value2>, ...``\
-Example: ``insert into "Student Table" values Devon, Vega, 23, "Biology"``
+Example: ``insert into "Student Table" values Devon, Vega, 23, Biology``

 ### Data Selection
 Retrieve all rows from the table: ``select * from <tablename>``\